Experts in Corporate Branding and Goal Setting

 VistaComm guided UFC through all phases of the merger.
 You can learn more about the actual process and see other materials that were prepared in the our work portion of this website.

 Once the merger dust settled, it was time for management to come together and set loftier, long-term goals for the newly formed company.
-VistaComm was asked to facilitate the goal-setting sessions that involved creation of a corporate mission and vision statement, along with a tagline and an elevator speech.
+VistaComm was asked to facilitate the goal-setting and corporate branding sessions that involved creation of a corporate mission and vision statement, along with a tagline and an elevator speech.
 The following gives you a little more clarity of the deliverables VistaComm provided to its clients.

 A Mission Statement: